noudess/docs-main/Lua-Inventory.md

-Lua_Inventory is a class exported to Lua that represent the Inventory object from EQEmu.
+Inventory is a class exported to Lua that represent the Inventory object from EQEmu.

 [Return to the Lua API](Lua-API)